-&lt;sup>113 Anonymous, 'New insecticide for white ants', TOI, 28 May 1950,p.15; Anonymous, 'White ants delay election results', TOI, 1 February 1952,p.5; Anonymous, 'White ants eat ballot papers', TOI, 6 March 1955,p.1; Anonymous, 'Termites eat up unsold wheat', TOI, 3 December 1960,p.1 'Congress like termites, wipe them out, says PM Modi in Himachal', NDTV, 4 November 2017, https://www.youtube.com/watch?v=DvAkviUz4hw [accessed on 19 September 2018]
+113 Anonymous, 'New insecticide for white ants', TOI, 28 May 1950, p.
+15; Anonymous, 'White ants delay election results', TOI, 1 Feb.
+1952, p.
+5; Anonymous, 'White ants eat ballot papers', TOI, 6 Mar.
+1955, p.
+1; Anonymous, 'Termites eat up unsold wheat', TOI, 3 Dec.
+1960, p.
+1.

-European Association between 1930 and 1947, and its representative to the Bombay Legislative Council until 1947.
-After the end of British rule in India, he was elected to the Indian Constituent Assembly in 1948 as a representative of the Anglo-Indian community.
-He wrote an article on white ants, which was published in the Times of India in December 1947.
-In a year marked by decolonisation and continuing communal riots across South Asia, Prater, an elected representative of a minority community in South Asia, echoed an article authored by one Major B. Hocking of the Ordnance laboratories in Cawnpore two vears earlier to argue that white ants could serve as a model for 'harmonious' existence.
-He suggested that the 'harmonious life' within the white ants' nest was achieved through 'the ideals of communism fulfilled to the letter'.
-Prater observed that each individual (the queen, the king, workers, soldiers etc.) worked uniformly and carried out their designated functions for 'common welfare and good'; there was no 'differentiated scale of wages' and each individual had their 'share in the products of the community as a whole'.
-Prater denied that there was a ruling class in the white ants' nest, suggesting that every individual had 'equal status', and that even kings and queens were 'sovereigns' only in name'.
+the white ants' nest was achieved through 'the ideals of communism fulfilled to the letter'.
+Prater observed that each individual (the queen, the king, workers, soldiers, etc.) worked uniformly and carried out their designated functions for 'common welfare and good'; there was no 'differentiated scale of wages' and each individual had their 'share in the products of the community as a whole'.
+Prater denied that there was a ruling class in the white ants' nest, suggesting that every individual had 'equal status', and that even kings and queens were 'sovereigns only in name'.
 They, like other inhabitants of the nest, argued Prater, 'are but cogs in the communal machine, where each individual becomes a mechanical unit, completing its appointed task and receiving its share of food'.
 The view that the queen's sovereignty and privilege were tempered by her captive status within the royal cell existed in the nineteenth century.
-Yet, the idea that the organisation of insect life within the white ants' nest reflected a vision of communism, characterised by 'amicable division of labour' and dissolution of hierarchies, appears to have been relatively recent.
+Yet, the idea that the organization of insect life within the white ants' nest reflected a vision of communism, characterized by 'amicable division of labour' and dissolution of hierarchies, appears to have been relatively recent.116